 - Links later - do not contribute new browser tabs before the post ends.

-With that out of the way, let’s talk about being a small potato, that’s often how I feel - that in the grand scheme of things, what I know is insignificant and will never be enough, which is probably true, but that’s okay because one can always grow.
+With that out of the way, let’s talk about being a small potato because that’s often how I feel - that in the grand scheme of things, what I know is insignificant and will never be enough.
+It is probably true, but what I can do is to just continue to grow.

 - AWS CloudFront: it doesn’t support compression for files above 10 MB.